Bay Leaves in Garden: 3 Practical Uses That Work

 - Using bay leaves as a minor ingredient in leaf mold or mixed garden waste.

-- Composting spent bay sachets after removing any synthetic ties, staples, or labels.
+- Composting spent bay sachets after removing any non-compostable mesh or synthetic materials.

 Use 3: Bay Leaf Tea for Easy Soft Cuttings